Drbsy/My-Costume-language/README.md

 > My Plane

-to use python at the front end and llvm aa the backend
+to use python at the front end and llvm at the backend
-> importante

-i used ai to helps me come whit better var | fun | comments names for my project